stelligent/config-lint/README.md

     severity: WARNING
 ```

-The filters and operations are modeled after those used by CloudCustodian: http://capitalone.github.io/cloud-custodian/docs/
+The filters and operations are modeled after those used by Cloud Custodian: http://capitalone.github.io/cloud-custodian/docs/

 ## Operations supported for a Filter